dralmostright/mysql-repo/grafana-prometheus-mysql/README.md

 [root@watchsrv ~]#
 ```

+> For now copy the default configuration file for Prometheus
 ```
 [root@watchsrv ~]# cp prometheus-2.45.2.linux-amd64/prometheus.yml /etc/prometheus/prometheus.yml
 [root@watchsrv ~]# chown prometheus:prometheus /etc/prometheus/prometheus.yml
 [root@watchsrv ~]#
 ```

-We will be using the temaplate as it is without any change if needed we will change it in future
+> We will be using the temaplate as it is without any change if needed we will change it in future
 ```
 [root@watchsrv ~]# cat /etc/prometheus/prometheus.yml
 # my global config